 Throughout the writing process

-While you’re working through each stage, you’ll also be covering various grammar rules and completing spelling tasks with students to reinforce their writing skills.
+While you’re working through each stage, you’ll also be covering various grammar rules and completing spelling tasks with pupils to reinforce their writing skills.

 Some Clicker Sets that can help children to develop their writing include Expanding Sentences, which is a fantastic resource for encouraging children to embellish their writing and add more detail.